Coaching Sales Professionals

 Focusing on the small details of communication skills will improve their delivery and increase their influence.

-Commit to at least one day each month to connect in a way that specifically focuses on their development.
+Commit to at least one day each month to connect in a way that focuses explicitly on their development.

-Be specific and set up a standing meeting, such as the first Monday of every month at 10am.
-This gives them the opportunity to practice in between your coaching sessions and demonstrate the accountability you expect each time.
+Be specific and set up a standing meeting, such as the first Monday of every month at 10 am.
+This allows them to practice between your coaching sessions and demonstrate the accountability you expect each time.

 Encourage your sales professional to enlist the help of an accountability partner between your monthly meetings.

-If you’re coaching your team on how to increase their profits by influencing their buyer’s decisions, make sure you’re leading by example.
+If you’re coaching your team to increase their profits by influencing their buyer’s decisions, ensure you’re leading by example.

 We have spoken with many sales professionals who admit their own sales leader fails to communicate with influence.

-When you fail to consistently demonstrate influence, it becomes a challenge for sales personal to willingly act upon your ideas and suggestions you share.
+When you fail to demonstrate influence consistently, it becomes a challenge for sales personnel to act upon the ideas and suggestions you share willingly.

 Record your interactions and immediately watch or listen to the playback.
 Write down areas you see need improvement.